SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 Here, you can choose between two main paths.
-Either you let us provide you with a full checkout solution (including both consumer identification and payment menu) - meaning the payer themself can choose how they'd like to pay.
+Either you let us provide you with a full checkout solution (including both payer identification and payment menu) - meaning the payer themselves can choose how they'd like to pay.
 Or, you can decide to use the option for payments only.
 This means that you are in charge of collecting and storing the consumer data and the payment methods to be presented.